-Psoriatic arthritis is a disease where your body makes proteins, called cytokines, that cause inflammation.
-This makes your joints swell and become painful or stiff.
+When you have this disease, your body makes proteins, called cytokines, that cause inflammation.
+They make your joints swell and become painful or stiff.

-The joint pain and skin rashes that can come with this type of arthritis may keep you from sleeping at night, causing fatigue the next day.
-If you have problems falling or staying asleep, talk to your doctor.
-Sleep medications may help you get more rest.
+The joint pain and skin rashes that can come with this type of arthritis may also keep you from getting a good night's sleep.
+If you have trouble falling or staying asleep, talk to your doctor.
+A medication might help you get better rest.

 Unhealthy snacks.
-Eating candy and refined starches like potato chips may give you a quick boost, but it doesn't last.
+Candy and refined starches like potato chips may give you a quick boost, but it doesn't last.
 They'll bring you down later.

-Too much coffee.Caffeine may give you a morning jump-start, but it only lasts a short time.
-Drinking it too late in the day may make it hard to fall asleep at night.
+Too much caffeine.
+Coffee or cola can give you a morning jump-start, but its effects are also short-lived.
+And drinking it later in the day can make it hard to fall asleep.

 Gadgets at bedtime.
-Don't use a backlit device like a smartphone or tablet before bedtime.
+Don't use a device that glows, like a smartphone or tablet, before bedtime.
 The light tells your brain to stay awake.

 Alcohol.
-While a nightcap may help you relax, alcohol can make it hard to stay asleep.
+While a nightcap may help you relax, alcohol actually makes it hard to stay asleep.